Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

 According to Lemma~\ref{pint_ordering}, each component of $G$ can be represented in at most two different ways, up to local reordering of groups of indistinguishable vertices.
 Unlike the case of proper interval graphs, we cannot arbitrarily choose one of the orderings, since neighboring components restrict each other's space.
 For example, only one of the two orderings for the component $C_1$ in Figure~\ref{restricting_components} makes a representation of~$C_2$ possible.

-In the algorithm, we process components $C_1 \blt C_2 \blt \cdots \blt C_c$ from left to right.
-For each component $C_t$, we calculate by the algorithm of Corneil et al. the partial ordering $<$ described in Section~\ref{sec:proper_interval_graphs} and its reversal.
+In the algorithm, we process components $C_1 \blt C_2 \blt \cdots \blt C_c$ from left to right and construct representations for them.
+When we process a component $C_t$, we want to represent it on the right of the previous component $C_{t-1}$, and we want to push the representation of $C_t$ as far to the left as possible, leaving as much space for $C_{t+1},\dots,C_c$ as possible.

+Now, we describe in details, how we process a component $C_t$.
+We calculate by the algorithm of Corneil et al. the partial ordering $<$ described in Section~\ref{sec:proper_interval_graphs} and its reversal.
 The elements that are incomparable by these partial orderings are vertices of the same group of indistinguishable vertices.
-From $<$, we want to construct a correct linear orderings $\wlt$.
+For these vertices, the following holds: